 Personal income tax and corporate excise tax are the most significant components of the state General Fund, and property tax is the most significant local tax in Oregon.
+The Corporate Activity Tax (CAT) provides additional education funding.
 Oregon does not have a state sales tax.

 Personal Income Tax

 Oregon residents and nonresidents who earn income in Oregon pay personal income tax.
 As part of the 2019 legislation that created the Corporate Activity Tax effective beginning in tax year 2020, the Legislature reduced Oregon’s first three income tax brackets from 5%, 7% and 9%, to 4.75%, 6.75% and 8.75% respectively.
 After deductions and credits, the average effective tax rate is about 6.4% of adjusted gross income.
 Since 1993, the income tax brackets have been indexed to changes in the Consumer Price Index.
 The current standard deduction is $4,840 on joint returns, $2,420 on single and married filing separate returns, and $3,895 for a head of household return.
 Blind or elderly taxpayers and persons over the age of 65, will receive an additional $1,200 standard deduction on a single return and an additional $1,000 per eligible person on a joint return.

 The personal income tax is the largest source of state tax revenue and is projected to make up 86% of the total General Fund revenues in the 2021–2023 biennium.
 In January 2010, Oregon voters approved Ballot Measure 66, which made two permanent changes to personal income tax calculations.
 First, it established a new tax bracket for adjusted gross income above $125,000 (single filers) and $250,000 (joint filers) and second, phased out the federal tax subtraction for those same filers.